-Gene Zannetti is a friend and an old Penn teammate.
-After college he pursued a M.S. in Sports Psychology and founded a company centered around fitness and performance mindset.
+Gene Zannetti is a friend and an old wrestling teammate at UPenn.
+After college he pursued a M.S. in Sports Psychology and founded a company centered around performance mindset.
 He has worked with many high school and collegiate wrestling teams.
 Gene is one of the most inspirational people I know.
 His energy and dynamism are such that if I ever had a room full of people and no speaker, I know I could count on Gene to step up and entertain the crowd on a moments notice.

 I have to admit that when I competed in wrestling, I didn’t give much credence to sports psychologists.
 I always thought they were trying to turn lead into gold.
 As if they believed they could replace hard training and technique with some kind of hocus pocus alchemy.
 I was quite wrong.